webeli/Multiplayer-realtime-game-with-Phaser-Firebase-and-ES6/README.md

 Any modification to the files inside the `./src` folder will trigger a full page reload.

 If you modify the contents of other files, please manually restart the server.
-This behaviour can be changed in the Gulpfile.
+This behavior can be changed in the Gulpfile.

 ### Modifying `gulpfile.js`